commercetools/commercetools-serverless-examples/packages/example-completeness/README.md

 ### Schemas

 Commercetools products contain many different complex sub-objects such as attributes, images, assets, category-maps, variants, prices and so on.
 By default `deepdiff` does return all deleted properties and array elements of the given product.
 While this works fine for simple properties such as `key` or `taxCategory`, more complex properties such as localizable datafields, attributes or prices need to be normalized with _Normalizers_ in order to make `deepdiff` return proper values.
 Schemas and Normalizers help you to define required sub-objects and required properties using JSONpaths.
+Schemas with the path `$.variants[*]...` are automatically applied to the masterVariant and all variants of a product.
 Some examples:

 1. Identify a missing product description for a locale using the LocalizationNormalizer: